 Joanna Neborsky is an illustrator who draws imaginary events from memory.
 Her collages, which combine ink, crayon, pencil, construction paper, fabric, and Pop absurdism, reflect a habit of liking things made in Britain in the 1960s.
 France interests, too.
-Her first book, an illustrated version of Fénéon’s Novels in Three Lines, will be published by Mark Batty Publisher in 2010.
+Her first book, an illustrated version of Fénéon’s Novels in Three Lines, was published by Mark Batty Publisher in 2010.

 Her clients include Farrar Straus & Giroux, Riverhead Books, and TimeOut New York.
 She lives in Brooklyn, New York.